RT-Cache: Training-Free Retrieval for Real-Time Manipulation: RESULTS AND DISCUSSION

+\paragraph{Horizon sensitivity} In Fig. 5.B, varying the snippet length \(N\in\{1,3,5\}\) trades reactivity for speed: \(N{=}1\) adapts every step but adds lookup overhead, \(N{=}5\) is fastest when the match is perfect yet less forgiving to small mismatches, and \(N{=}3\) consistently gives the best speed–accuracy compromise.
+Aggregate success/time values are in the caption.
+Unlike VINN (per‑timestep copying) or Behavior Retrieval (offline policy, no test‑time retrieval), RT‑Cache exploits \(N{>}1\) \emph{multi‑step replay} without any training or fine‑tuning.

+\paragraph{How similar is the retrieved path to the original in (Fig. 5.C)?} \begin{itemize} \item \textbf{1 — Object-Centric retrieval.} Each retrieved snippet (e.g., wrist view) targets mostly same object and viewpoint but shows small variations—akin to a human repeating a skill with minor differences. \item \textbf{2 — Temporal-Coherence retrieval.} The bottom sequences illustrate progression from the “current” frame through subsequent steps, showing how RT‑Cache continually selects forward‑looking frames consistent with the active view. \item \textbf{3 — Viewpoint‑specific retrieval.} Queries respect the camera: wrist‑cam retrieves wrist‑cam snippets; side‑cam retrieves side‑cam, and so on.
+This viewpoint consistency noticeably improves retrieval accuracy in our trials. \end{itemize}

-Table~\ref{tab:op_time} compares retrieval times for different database-selection strategies.
-An exhaustive nearest-neighbor search over millions of embeddings can take minutes, effectively making real-time tasks impossible \cite{pari2021surprising}.
+\paragraph{Retrieval latency and throughput} Table~\ref{tab:op_time} compares retrieval times for different database-selection strategies.
+An exhaustive nearest-neighbor search over millions of embeddings can take minutes, effectively making real-time tasks impossible.
 In practice, traditional systems might time out because they are not designed for massive datasets.
 Instead, our strategy completes lookups in under one second, even on large corpora, keeping RT-cache practical for real-world deployments where every second matters—such as human–robot collaborative settings.